 Before setting a date, be sure to research temperatures and weather conditions to avoid disappointment.
-If you’re planning on jetting off to a popular destination, be aware that prices for accommodation and flights will be significantly higher, and you may need to adjust your budget accordingly.
+If you’re planning on jetting off to a popular destination, whether that’s on a commercial flight or, having made use of a jet card comparison site, you have found the perfect program to join in order to satisfy your private jet flying desires, be aware that prices for accommodation and flights will be significantly higher, and you may need to adjust your budget accordingly.

 Anyone can make anything look beautiful with the help of a little Photoshop or filters – especially travel companies.
 Before paying a hefty deposit for your dream destination wedding, it’s crucial you visit the location beforehand.
 This will give you a chance to smooth out any issues you have, as well as familiarize yourself with the local area.

 Save-the-dates should always be sent well in advance, but this is particularly important if you’re inviting people to come abroad.
 They’ll need to book more than a single day off work, organize travel, accommodation, and potentially childcare.
 It’s recommended to send invites 8-12 months in advance so that guests have the chance to get everything booked.

 Generally, guests pay for their own accommodation, but larger groups can benefit from lower prices when booking as part of a group or package.
 There may be some guests you’d like to pay for, so make sure to politely but clearly tell others that they’ll need to pay for themselves.

 Depending on where guests are flying from, you might also want to consider carpooling or traveling to the airport together.
 To make things easier, you can ask family and friends to pre-book parking at the airport at Parkon.com so that everything is organized well in advance of the day.